 Per the Read Act, Weld RE-5J administers the DIBELS assessment to all students in grades K-3.

-The testing windows for NWEA MAP Growth and DIBELS can be found below.
+The testing windows for NWEA MAP Growth and DIBELS can be found below on the document - Weld RE-5J Local Assessments.

-State law does allow parents to opt-out their student(s) out from the standardized assessments and the appropriate opt-out form can be found below as well.
+State law does allow parents to opt-out their student(s) out from the state standardized assessments (CMAS and SAT Suite of Assessments) and the appropriate opt-out form will be available below as the state testing window nears.

 School Specific Testing Schedules: